MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-outlook-rules-forms-attack.md

 ms.custom:
 ms.assetid:

-description: "Learn how to recognize and remediate the Outlook rules and custom Forms injections attacks in Office 365"
+description: "Learn how to recognize and remediate the Outlook rules and custom forms injections attacks in Office 365"
 ---
-# Detect and Remediate Outlook rules and custom Forms Injections attacks in Office 365
+# Detect and Remediate Outlook Rules and Custom Forms Injections Attacks in Office 365

 **Summary** Learn how to recognize and remediate the Outlook rules and custom Forms injections attacks in Office 365